nayfin/tft/libs/interact/README.md

 # tft/interact

-## WARNING: THIS LIBRARY IS IN BETA
-Our API is stabilizing but changes could happen at any time

-## Description
-This is an angular wrapper for the interactjs library.
+## An Angular plugin for the interactjs library

 We aim to build a versatile API that exposes all the features of interactjs, but also simplifies implementing common behaviors.

 ## Installation